TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 <div align=center><img src="./readme_imgs/access.png" alt="Access to ZS-DeconvNet Fiji Plugin" /></div>

-If you run into problems running Fiji on workstations with Windows system, please try copying `[your root path of Fiji]/Fiji.app/lib/win64/tensorflow_jni.dll` to `C:/Windows/System32/`.

 We mainly developed and tested the ZS-DeconvNet Fiji plugin on workstations of Linux and Windows operating system equipped with Nvidia graphics cards.
 Because TensorFlow-GPU package is currently incompatible with MacOS, we are sorry that MacBook users can only use the TensorFlow-CPU to run our ZS-DeconvNet Fiji plugin at present, which is relatively inefficient compared to Nvidia GPU-based computation.
 We’ll be looking for the solutions and trying to make our plugin compatible with MacBook for higher efficiency in the future.

 ****